Alas-V/ConvNeXt-Food-CLF-75/README.md

 ## 📖 What This Model Does

 **ConvNeXt‑CLF‑75** takes an RGB food image, resizes it to 640×640, and predicts which of the **75 known ingredients** are present.
-It performs **multi‑label classification** – a single dish can contain multiple ingredients (e.g., “chicken”, “rice”, “sauce”).
+It performs **multi‑label classification** – a single dish can contain multiple ingredients (e.g., “rice”, “sauce”).

 Internally, the model produces a compact feature vector (embedding) that can be reused for downstream tasks.
 In our pipeline, this embedding is fed into a **segmentation network** to guide pixel‑wise mask prediction, forming part of a calorie‑estimation system.